-Theracore performs extremely thorough Due Diligence Audits for prospective buyers and sellers of Skilled Nursing Facilities.
+Theracore performs extremely thorough Due Diligence Audits for prospective buyers and sellers of skilled nursing facilities.
 The information provided to our clients has alerted numerous buyers and sellers to any potential risks for exposure to Medicare audits and denials subsequent to purchase/sale.
-Additionally, Theracore details the realistic revenue potential of a facility, based upon its census and acuity given what would be considered allowable Medicare A and B reimbursement.
+Additionally, Theracore details the realistic revenue and NOI potential of a facility, based upon its census and acuity given what would be considered appropriate Medicare A and B reimbursement.

-Theracore evaluates the historical and current performance of the facility as related to Medicare compliance for their Medicare A admissions for coding, billing and documentation of therapy services, the accuracy of the MDS as related to the corresponding RUG –III assignment and the assignment of the HIPPS rate code and the Medicare compliance for ancillary charges billed by therapy under Medicare B. They also assess Medicare A and B therapy distributions and utilizations with a comparative analysis to the expected distributions and utilizations given the facility census and acuity.
+Theracore evaluates the historical and current performance of the facility as related to Medicare compliance for their Medicare A admissions for coding, billing and documentation of therapy services, the accuracy of the MDS and the Medicare compliance for ancillary charges billed by therapy under Medicare B. They also assess Medicare A and B therapy utilization with a comparative analysis to the expected distributions and utilizations given the facility census and acuity.